 Complexity tends to arise where a company is:

-- operating transfer-pricing agreements amongst group companies,
+- Operating transfer-pricing agreements amongst group companies.

-- cross-charging elements of expenditure between different companies within a group structure
+- Cross-charging elements of expenditure between different companies within a group structure.

-- outsourcing elements of expenditure to other ‘connected parties’
+- Outsourcing elements of expenditure to other ‘connected parties.’

 If research and development activity is carried out by a division of a UK-based company, but this division is based overseas, it could still be eligible for R&D tax relief.
-This is assuming that your overseas branch is a permanent establishment, whose activities are within the scope of UK Corporation Tax.
+This assumes that your overseas branch is a permanent establishment, whose activities are within the scope of UK Corporation Tax.

 As far as partnerships are concerned, they cannot claim R&D tax relief.
 In this sense, we are referring to Limited Partnerships (LPs), and Limited Liability Partnerships (LLPs), as they are not registered for UK Corporation Tax.